Hugh of Eu: History

 These familial affiliations culminated in controversy, when Hugh's involvement in the removal of Robert of Saint-Evroul as abbot, and his replacement with Osberne of Cormeilles, done without the consent of the monks at Saint-Evroul led to some discontent at the abbey.
 Robert had been accused of slandering William the Conqueror, although this was probably due to a dispute between the Duke and Robert's brother, Hugh de Grandmesnil; Orderic suggests that this was done through the machinations of Mabel of Bellême, due to her own territorial disputes with the de Grandmesnil family.
 Marjorie Chibnall, however, suggests that it may instead be due to the rebellion of Robert Giroie, to whom the de Grandmesnils owed allegiance.
 This dispute led to abbot Robert fleeing Saint-Evroul, and seeking the protection of Pope Nicholas II.
 When Robert vacated the monastery, he was replaced by Osberne at the advice of Rainer of La Trinité-du-Mont; this led to many of the monks at Saint-Evroul joining Robert in Norman Sicily.

 He attended the Council of Lillebonne, where the expedition of William the Conqueror to England was approved.
-He was present at the dedication of Jumièges Abbey of on July 1, 1067, as well as to the dedications of the cathedrals of Bayeux and Évreux and that of the Abbey of Saint-Étienne, Caen in 1077.
+He was present at the dedication of Jumièges Abbey on July 1, 1067, as well as to the dedications of the cathedrals of Bayeux and Évreux and that of the Abbey of Saint-Étienne, Caen in 1077.

 Hugh fell ill at Pont-l'Évêque and died on his return trip on July 17, 1077.
 He was buried at the Saint-Désir Abbey after a period of intense debate between the nuns of Saint-Désir and the canons of the Cathedral of Saint-Pierre, in Lisieux.
 This debate was taken to the court of King William, who eventually commanded that the Archbishop John of Rouen bury him at the church of Saint-Marie; when John refused to obey the king's command, Gilbert, bishop of Évreux, instead interred the body at the abbey of Saint-Désir.
 This was despite Hugh's own request, made en route from Pont-l'Évêque, to be buried in the cathedral at Lisieux.
 His burial was attended by 'a great multitude of the faithful', and his brother, Robert, was also in attendance.
 His tomb was discovered by François Cottin in the 1950s in the center of the sanctuary of the first abbey church.